MP Estate Planning UK

 What is a Trust?

-For more info on trusts, check out the Law Society’s page on trusts.
-It has lots of details on how trusts work and their legal side.
+For more information on trusts, the Law Society’s page on trusts provides a useful starting point on how trusts work under English law.

 Different Types of Trusts